AdobeDocs/experience-manager-assets-essentials.en/help/introduction.md

 **Cloud-based platform**

-Based on Adobe cloud infrastructure, Assets Essentials allows organizations to focus on their business needs around creating, managing, and distributing digital assets while Adobe ensures the solution is available, secure, scalable and always up-to-date, with product innovations provided to users seamlessly via frequent updates.
+Based on Adobe cloud infrastructure, Assets Essentials allows organizations to focus on their business needs around creating, managing, and distributing digital assets.
+In addition, Adobe ensures that the solution is available, secure, scalable and always up-to-date, with product innovations provided to users seamlessly via frequent updates.

 **Grow-with-you capabilities**

-Get up and running with Assetss Essentials quickly to benefit from key Digital Asset Management capabilities across various teams.
+Get up and running with Assets Essentials quickly to benefit from key Digital Asset Management capabilities across various teams.

-When your business needs grow and you need support for advanced Digital Asset Management requirements, such as customizations, extensibility and integrations, automation, Dynamic Media, and Brand Portal, Adobe offers [Adobe Experience Manager Assets as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/home.html?lang=en) that provides them.
+When your business needs grow and you need support for advanced Digital Asset Management requirements, such as customizations, extensibility and integrations, automation, Dynamic Media, and Brand Portal, Adobe also offers [Adobe Experience Manager Assets as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/home.html?lang=en).

 ## Next Steps {#next-steps}